 We celebrate with Mexican food and margaritas.

 2.14.15 – I call at 9am to see about picking Shadow up.
 I am told that they want to keep him “for observation” over the weekend.
 This is crushing, since I expected to bring him home.
 Later I call back because I have been worrying, and am reassured that he is peeing okay and is acting fine, but he is not eating and they just want to make sure he is okay.

 2.16.15 – It’s the snowpocalypse.
 Schools are cancelled.
 My work is closed.
 I call and the vet’s office is closed.
 WTF!!
-I call the emergency line and get through to Dr. Holt, who is at the clinic trying to take care of the animals by himself.
+I call the emergency line and get through to a different Dr. H, who is at the clinic trying to take care of the animals by himself.
 He told me Shadow had not eaten anything and he did not want to send him home if he wasn’t eating.
 I told him that Shadow does not do well away from home and I was certain he would eat when I brought him back.
-We had observed that same behavior in the two nights he stayed at the Animal Hospital.
+We had observed that same behavior in the two nights he stayed at his vet’s.
 I ask about the pain med dosage – he’s getting Buprenex 1.5mL.
-I advise Dr. Holt that he wouldn’t eat on that high of a dosage before, and he agrees to drop it to 1mL.
-Dr. Holt tells me he will feed Shadow without the cone and call me back to tell me whether or not I should come get him.
+I advise Dr. H that he wouldn’t eat on that high of a dosage before, and he agrees to drop it to 1mL.
+He tells me he will feed Shadow without the cone and call me back to tell me whether or not I should come get him.